 - Integrating exercise prescription into your current approaches to treatment and prevention

-- Screening and counseling patients on exercise development
+- Screening and counseling patients on exercise options

-- Performing quick and easy in-office exercise assessment of exercise risk, strength, flexibility, balance and aerobic capacity
+- Performing quick and easy in-office assessment of exercise risk, strength, flexibility, balance and aerobic capacity

-- Prescribing exercise (frequency, intensity, time, type) and personalization by patients’ age and conditions
+- Personalizing exercise (frequency, intensity, time, type) by a patient's age and health conditions

 - Counseling and health coaching

 - Supporting self-determination while promoting physical activity in older adults

 - Applying the new 2018 Physical Activity Guidelines for Americans

 - Writing exercise prescriptions for patients with disabilities

-- Track the results of a patient’s physical
+- Tracking the results of a patient’s physical activity

 - Assessing, jumpstarting or advancing your own personal exercise regimen